Logon-System/AYT-Format/players/CPC/AYT_DOC-CPC_ENG.md

     - The stack pointer must be restored, as any push or call would corrupt **AYT** data.

 The table below shows *player* performance for 10–14 active registers for both calling methods.
+The player size includes the register initialization routine, which can be retrieved after the first call to the *player*.
+This initialization routine accounts for **57 bytes** at the end of the player.
+The CPU usage can vary from 1 to 3 NOP instructions depending on the active registers.

 | Calling Method | Active Registers | CPU (NOPs) | Player Size (bytes) | Builder Size (bytes) |
 | :-----------: | :--------------: | :---------: | :----------------: | :----------------: |